celo-org/celo-monorepo/packages/docs/celo-gold-holders/ledger.md

 # Using a Ledger Wallet

-This section shows how to set up a [Ledger](https://www.ledger.com/) Nano S or X hardware wallet and get Celo addresses.
+This section shows how to set up a [Ledger](https://www.ledger.com/) Nano S or X hardware wallet.

+A hardware wallet or Hardware Security Module (HSM) holds a single random seed (expressed as a mnemonic) which can be used to generate any number of public-private keypairs, that is, any number of accounts ("wallets"), each with an associated address.

-{% hint style="danger" %}
+{% hint style="info" %}
 The steps below require technical knowledge.
 You should be comfortable with the Command Line Interface (CLI) and understand the basics of how cryptographic network accounts work.
 {% endhint %}